 As customer behavior changes, websites are becoming the first line of interaction between prospective customers and organizations.
-Since the Covid-19 outbreak, consumer-sentiment surveys have shown a significant increase in online sales across the globe.
+Since the Covid-19 outbreak, consumer-sentiment surveys have shown a significant increase in online sales across the globe and in conversion rates.
 From scaled-up digital activities (such as ordering groceries/ medicine or purchasing furniture for the home office) to changing customer purchasing behavior (like, buyers in the 60+ age group being a high value segment for CPG or B2B buyers using online research to heavily inform purchasing decisions)—it’s a new world!

 More and more organizations are starting to think of ways to improve their websites by scrutinizing user journey/ experience and content (Images, Page Layout, Scroll Depth)—as websites are becoming one of the most potent tool for sales enablement.
 A global heavy-equipment manufacturer wanted to understand their website visitor’s behavior by mapping the visitor journey so that they could optimize web content, marketing initiatives and improve overall visitor experience.